Bridging loans

 Open bridging loans

-This type of loan doesn’t have a fixed length of time.
-This means you can pay off the loan once you have the money available - although most lenders will expect you to pay it off within a year.
+This type of loan doesn’t have a fixed length, meaning you can pay it off once you have the money.
+However, most lenders will expect you to pay it off within a year.

 Closed bridging loans

-How much money can I borrow with a bridging loan?
+How much can I borrow with a bridging loan?

-The amount you can borrow with a bridging loan typically depends on your credit rating and the value of your property.
-Loans can range from £5,000 to £10 million or more.
-Lenders will also have their own lower and upper lending limits.
+How much you could borrow with a bridging loan depends on your credit rating and the value of your property.
+Loans can range from £5,000 to upwards of £10 million.
+Each loan provider will have its own lending limits.

 How much does a bridging loan cost?

-Bridging loans are typically meant for the short-term, so lenders usually calculate and price them on a monthly basis rather than an annual one.
-Bear in mind that bridging loans tend to have fairly high interest rates.
+Bridging loans are meant for the short-term, so bridge loan lenders usually price them on a monthly, rather than an annual, basis.
+Remember, bridging loans tend to have high interest rates.

 Depending on the deal you choose, interest may be charged: